Marlene Dietrich: Death and estate

 On 6 May 1992, Dietrich died of kidney failure at her flat in Paris at age 90.
 Her funeral was a requiem mass conducted at the Roman Catholic church of La Madeleine in Paris on 14 May 1992.
-Dietrich's funeral service was attended by approximately 1,500 mourners in the church itself—including ambassadors from Germany, Russia, the US, the UK and other countries—with thousands more outside.
+Dietrich's funeral service was attended by approximately 1,500 mourners in the church itself—including ambassadors from Germany, Russia, the US, the UK, and other countries—with thousands more outside.
 Her closed coffin, draped in the French flag, rested beneath the altar and was adorned with a simple bouquet of white wildflowers and roses from the French President François Mitterrand.
-Three medals, including France's Legion of Honour and the U.S. Medal of Freedom, were displayed at the foot of the coffin, military style, for a ceremony symbolising the sense of duty Dietrich embodied in her career as an actress, and in her personal fight against Nazism.
+Three medals, including France's Légion d'honneur and the U.S. Medal of Freedom were displayed at the foot of the coffin, military style, for a ceremony symbolizing the sense of duty Dietrich embodied in her career as an actress, and in her personal fight against Nazism.
 The officiating priest remarked: "Everyone knew her life as an artist of film and song, and everyone knew her tough stands ...
 She lived like a soldier and would like to be buried like a soldier".
 By coincidence, her picture was used in the Cannes Film Festival poster that year which was pasted up all over Paris.

 In her will Dietrich expressed the wish to be buried in her birthplace Berlin, near her family.
 Her body was flown there to fulfill her wish on 16 May 1992.
 Her coffin was draped in an American flag befitting her status as an American.
 As her coffin traveled through Berlin bystanders threw flowers onto it, a fitting tribute because Dietrich loved flowers, even saving the flowers thrown to her at the end of her performances for use in subsequent shows.
 Dietrich was interred at the Städtischer Friedhof III, Schöneberg, close by the grave of her mother Josefine von Losch, and near the house where she was born.